 Aromatherapy can provide some relief with the respiratory complaint heaves.
 It will not cure your horse of this disease, however it will provide a tool that improves the quality of his life.
 Heaves, referred to as broken wind, is a chronic emphysema of the horse that causes difficult expiration and heaving of the flanks.
 Heaves, also known as equine chronic obstructive pulmonary disease (COPD), is a chronic airway disease that is the result of repeated bouts of airway inflammation that occur in response to antigens and dusts commonly found in stables, especially those in poorly-cured hay.
 Heaves can be confused … Continue reading Aromatherapy and Heaves

 To celebrate 21 years, the Equine Aromatherapy Course has a new logo with refreshed course notes.
 To celebrate the longevity of the course, until 31 December 2020, course fees have been discounted.
+Email Catherine and an PayPal transaction can be organised.
 Aromatherapy is a very personal experience for both the horse and practitioner/owner and as each participant builds their foundation during the course, they are encouraged to develop their own creative expression of how they will grow with the knowledge shared in this course.
-The participant can expect to competently use aromatherapy with horses in a professional manner and achieve desired results.
-This course is aimed at the serious … Continue reading Equine Aromatherapy Course – 21st Birthday
+The participant can expect to competently use aromatherapy with horses in a professional manner and achieve … Continue reading Equine Aromatherapy Course – 21st Birthday

 Aromatherapy is a valuable tool to add to the equine body worker’s range of skills.